aaviator42/ZaapRemote/README.md

 * `<payload>`: Data (probably an array) to be JSON-encoded and transmitted in the request body.
 Optional.

 ## Requirements
 1. [Supported versions of PHP](https://www.php.net/supported-versions.php).
 At the time of writing, that's PHP `7.3+`.
-Sesher will almost certainly work on older versions, but we don't test it on those, so be careful, do your own testing.
+ZaapRemote will almost certainly work on older versions, but we don't test it on those, so be careful, do your own testing.
 2. PHP cURL extenision should be enabled.

 ----------